ffeltus/feast-finder/README.md

 https://ffeltus.github.io/feast-finder/

-The Jupiter Notebook with the data manipulation and loading (using the Algolia Search Client) is here:
+The Jupyter Notebook with the data manipulation and loading (using the Algolia Search Client and Pandas) is here:

 dataset/merge_restaurant_data.ipynb